UMAprotocol/UMIPs/umip_add_athlete_performance_tokens.md

 # Security Considerations

 - How could pricing data manipulation occur?
-**QuestDB is secured by a server with ssh key login.
-QuestDB can only be edited by admins of AthleteX who hold ssh credentials.
-Alternative to QuestDB is manual computation until Chainlink releases their Sports Data Oracles.**
+**The Database is secured by a server with ssh key login.
+The Database can only be edited by admins of AthleteX who hold ssh credentials.
+Data in the database is secured via API through https://www.postman.com/.
+Read more about Postman API security here: https://www.postman.com/trust/security/**
 - How could this price ID be exploited?
 **Sportsdata.io fault API response generating false or stale statistics**